coyotespike/coyotespike.github.io/_posts/2016-08-31-TwobyTufte.md

 ### The Lie Factor<a id="orgheadline1"></a>

 For one, the graphics must reflect the magnitude and ordering of the data.
-If for political reasons the graphic exaggerates the drop in revenue, or the increase in size over time of oil pollution, the graphic *lies*.
+If for political reasons the graphic exaggerates a drop in revenue, or an increase in size over time of oil pollution, the graphic *lies*.
 Sure, the barrels should get bigger - but not *that* much bigger!